reflectoring/reflectoring.github.io/_posts/2020-06-10-connect-kafka-spring-kafka.md

 }
 ```

-In the above example, we use `ConcurrentKafkaListenerContainerFactory` to create containers for methods annotated with `@KafkaListener`.
-The `KafkaListenerContainer` receives all the records from all topics or partitions on a single thread.
-We'll see more about message listener containers in the [consuming records](#consuming-records) section.
+In the above example, we use `ConcurrentKafkaListenerContainerFactory` to create a container for each method annotated with `@KafkaListener`.
+This container receives the records and passes them on to the listener.

 ### Using Spring Boot Auto Configuration